 Perhaps organic traffic is high but no one is converting.
 Or leads are going missing between the sales and marketing handover.
 You might have a strong creative team but struggle to manage the content creation process.
-Uncertainty around the effectiveness of your sales and marketing machine may well be responsible for the organisation’s disappointing numbers in the first place.
-Clear goals counter this, offering an improved insight into what is working—and what isn’t.
+The rivalry between sales and marketing may well be responsible for the organisation’s disappointing numbers.
+Service level agreements (SLAs) counter this, offering an improved insight into what is working — and what isn’t.

-Action: Work with your sales and marketing heads on a service level agreement that objectively states how they will work together and where accountability sits.
+Action: Work with your sales and marketing heads on an SLA that objectively states how they will work together and where accountability sits.
 It will quickly become clear which elements of a campaign are performing well and which ones could use rethinking.

 3. Spin the flywheel

 Marketing, sales, and customer service naturally integrate with each other to serve the buyer together.
 Each forms a critical component in what can be creatively imagined as a flywheel, with marketing drawing in and engaging prospects, sales nurturing and closing them, and both departments working together to delight your customers.
 Happy customers generally mean repeat purchases, loyal business, and referrals.

 Action: Driving this kind of thinking starts at the top.
 Educate yourself fully on the flywheel concept, then bring in the C-suite to define what this will look like across your organisation.
 Only when your organisation understands the inbound methodology across sales, marketing, and the customer experience can all of your team align to achieve the common goal of delighted customers who happily promote you to others.

 It’s time to go full circle on the marketing ROI problem.
 Changing your sales and marketing processes to become buyer focused is a transformative step, but it is absolutely crucial if you want to join the data gaps between these two traditionally disparate business units—and walk away from next year’s annual sales meeting smiling.